 At the airport, I took a taxi to the hotel which my BFF had reserved for us.
 I checked in earlier and soon headed for the Steven F. Udvar-Hazy Center, the Smithsonian National Air and Space Museum.
-I took an Uber to get there.
+I took an Uber there.

 The museum consists of three sections: military aviation, commercial aviation, and space artifacts.

 The military aviation section displays fighters that were actually used in wartime.
 I had mixed feelings facing them.
 I did not take many photos.
-Instead, I took a close look at each airplane to burn their images into my eyes.
+Instead, I took a close look at each airplane to burn their images into my brain.

 I moved on to the commercial aviation section, which looked very colorful.